A twisted ankle can lead to the overstretching and tearing of one the ligaments around the ankle joint, known as an ankle sprain.

 People usually feel immediate pain with a twisted ankle if it is severe enough to have sprained the ligaments.
 There are three grades of ankle sprain and symptoms will vary depending on the severity of the twisted ankle:

-This is when there is mild damage to the ligament, usually with less than ten percent of the fibres being affected.
+This is when there is mild damage to one of the ankle ligaments, usually with less than ten percent of the fibres being affected.
 There will be mild pain with ankle movements and the ankle may be tender to touch.
 There may be some swelling and bruising, but no associated instability.
-People can usually walk normally following a grade 1 sprain.
+People can usually walk normally following a grade 1 ankle sprain.

 usually immediate pain with significant swelling and bruising at the